BeReal-Candidates/backend-go-test/doc/HOW_TO_SHARE_MY_CODE.md

 <img src="./2.add_collaborators.png" width=600 />
 </p>

+## 5 - Code review

+The reviewers will review your code, and possibly leave some comments on your PR.
+So please keep an eye on it, and answer the all the questions that the reviewers might have.

-## 5 - Chill & Wait
+## 6 - Chill & Wait

-Then it us to reach you after we review your code.
+Then it's us to reach you after the review is done.
 Just chill!